geoffholden/GeoffHolden.com/content/resume.md

 	*Physical Scientist* **St. John's, NL
 	2016-2017**

 	-	Design and implementation of a web-based data visualization tool to process terabytes of model output and produce custom plots in real time.
+This involved writing a backend system in Python that leveraged NetCDF data files, as well as a JavaScript frontend using ReactJS.

 -	[SEAformatics Group,<br /> Memorial University of Newfoundland](http://seaformatics.ca)